dheeraj-dj-ind/dheeraj_Anandan_VSD_RISC_V__WS/week0/README.md

 $ cd $HOME
 $ git clone https://github.com/The-OpenROAD-Project/OpenLane
 $ cd OpenLane
-$ make // While doing this command, make sure ciel is uptodate and enable to version that OpenLane is asking for.
+$ make // While doing this command, make sure ciel is upto date and enable to version that OpenLane is asking for.
 Make sure to create a virtual environment prior to this step.
 $ make test
 ```